endlessm/eos-knowledge-lib/docs/dev-overview.md

 ## Useful tools for development

 # kermit
 `kermit` is a tool to explore shard files and extract metadata from them.
+You can find this tool in `eos-knowledge-0-bin` package.

 ```
 $ kermit grep ~/install/share/ekn/data/animals-en/media.shard Elephant